 1. The stock market doesn’t reflect the economy.

 The stock market fully recovered to pre-pandemic levels by August 2020.
 Yet unemployment remained stubbornly high.
 COVID-19 shutdowns were hammering small businesses.

 The big lesson: The stock market doesn’t reflect the economy.
 It doesn’t tell us anything about the struggles of small businesses or the droves of unemployed people who can’t afford their bills.

 What the stock market tells us is whether investors are optimistic or pessimistic.
-Over the past year, they’ve been mostly optimistic.
+Over the past couple of years, they’ve been mostly optimistic.